 5. Do you do weddings?

 Wedding photography is not a service I offer, and I have absolutely no plans to do so on my own.
 I have genuine admiration of all wedding photographers, especially those who work alone - being able to handle the demands of the day while consistently capturing creative images is a true skill possessed by very few photographers.
 However, I do work as a 'second shooter' assisting a good friend of mine and fabulous photographer, Simon Watson, and at the time of writing I have assisted him with over 30 weddings.
 More details about this can be found under the Services tab - Working with other photographers, including a link to Simon's web site.

 6. What do the colours in your logo signify?

-The seven colours in my logo are muted versions of the A-G energy performance certificate bands, with A dark green and red for the bottom band, G.
+The seven colours in my logo are muted versions of the A-G energy performance certificate bands, with band A dark green through to red for the bottom band, G.